skypjack/entt/docs/md/entity.md

 approach it one step at a time.

 This class acts as a thin wrapper for an entity and for all its components.
-It's constructed with a registry to be used behind the scenes and is in charge of the destruction of the entity when it goes out of the scope.<br/>
+It's constructed with a registry and is in charge of the destruction of the entity when it goes out of the scope.<br/>
 An actor offers all the functionalities required to work with components, such as the `assign` and` remove` member functions, but also `has`,` get`, `try_get` and so on.